flix/book/src/structs.md

 > **Note:** Requires Flix version 0.51.0

 Flix supports mutable _scoped_ structs.
 In Flix, like for arrays, every struct must have an associated region.
+Flix supports three operations on structs:

+- Creating a struct with `new Struct @ rc { ... }`.
+- Accessing the field of a struct with `struct->field`.
+- Updating a mutable field of a struct with `struct-> field = ...`.

+Each operation has an effect in the region associated with the struct.

 ### Defining a Struct